DevPadd/Devchallenges-Submission/README.md

 - my team page:
 https://devpadd.github.io/Devchallenges-Submission//My%20team%20page/

-\n
-\n
-note: the page wont opened if you visit the https://devpadd.github.io/Devchallenges-Submission/, it only show the readme.md files.
+note: the page wont opened if you visit the https://devpadd.github.io/Devchallenges-Submission/, it will only show the readme.md files.